 - Ultrasonography.
 Ultrasonography is useful in the evaluation of joints affected by acute or chronic effusions.

 - Testing for inhibitors.
-Laboratory confirmation of a FVIII inhibitor is clinically important when a bleeding episode is not controlled despite infusion of adequate amounts of factor concentrate.
+Laboratory confirmation of a FVIII inhibitor is clinically important when a bleeding episode is not controlled despite the infusion of adequate amounts of factor concentrate.

 - Carrier testing.
 Screening for carrier status can be performed by measuring the ratio of FVIII coagulant activity to the concentration of von Willebrand factor (vWF) antigen; a ratio that is less than 0.7 suggests carrier status.